-My Son Temple is about 2 hour drive from Ba Na Hills.
-We took this time to sleep and recharge our energy level in the car.
+My Son Temple is about a 2-hour drive from Ba Na Hills.
+We took this time to sleep and recharge our energy levels in the car.
 I only woke up when we were at the gate of the temple.

 Once inside, you can make a circle through the temple sites.
 Personally, I wish I had hired a guide to take us around the sites.
-There was barely any explanations of the ruins, and I only found out about the history when through googling after.
-If you’re a history buff and interested in a tour of the My Son temple, you can book it here, which will include round trip transfers from Hoi An as well.
+There were barely any explanations for the ruins, and I only found out about the history when by googling after.
+If you’re a history buff and interested in a tour of the My Son temple, you can book it here, which will include round-trip transfers from Hoi An as well.

 Day 3: Cooking Classes or more day trips!

 My third day in Hoi An ended up being wasted on a tour I didn’t really enjoy (I’ll elaborate more on that later).
 If I could do the day over, I’d probably do one of these instead based on the glowing review:

 - Hoi An City and Countryside Tour – I booked this tour for the evening tour, in which I had a blast.
 It turned out to be a surprise food tour (which you can read more about it on my Hoi An Food Guide).
 If I were to do the day over, I’d try the Full day tour or morning tour!

 - Eco Cooking and Basket Boat Tour – This one was actually recommended by our hotel, and I’m kicking myself for not booking this after seeing the glowing review.